Pál Berta is an anthropological and artistic endeavour of CinéTrans.

 Pál Berta was a Hungarian woman born at the beginning of the 20th century in a tiny village in Transylvania.
 She was the daughter of a great farmer, who established the homestead I live in now with my family.
 When we moved into this farm, the linen towel, handwoven and hand embroidered by Pál Berta was still hanging next to the washbasin.

 Her towel, embellished with her initials, handwoven in 1938 is the towel I use now daily.
 After 80 years it is still becoming finer after each use.

 Transylvanian women of the past created their dowry, from flax seed to linen fabric, from sheep wool to woollen fabric.
 They wore the finest clothes, made with much care, eye for detail, all unique and elegant, perfect in their handmade imperfection.

 Fabric was their empowerment, a way of carving out a respectable place in the family and in the society.
 Transylvanian women were respectful to nature through their ways of creating fabric, as they engaged in processes which were sustainable from the beginning to the end.

 Many others too.

-A few others today as well– and some of them now engage in this project.
+A few others today are still like these women — and some of them now engage in this project.

 You’ll find our artisan fabrics in our shop.